 - Sex can relieve the pressure caused by vaginal swelling

-- Body therapy such as osteopathy or chiropractic (make sure the practitioner is trained for pregnancy)
+- Body therapy such as osteopathy or chiropractic (make sure the practitioner is experienced in pregnancy)

-- Gentle exercise such as swimming, water exercises, cycling or walking
+- Gentle exercises such as swimming, water exercises, cycling or walking

 - Pregnancy yoga